-As companies implement various processes for health and safetyqualityenvironment and so on, adding new systems separately from each other can leave management and employees bogged down in what’s often administrative, repetitive work.
+As companies implement various processes for health and safety, quality, environment and so on, they tend to add new systems separately instead of using integrated management systems which can leave management and employees bogged down in what’s often administrative, repetitive work.

 Separate ISO management systems are siloed and clunky, rather than streamlined and efficient.
 The workload for staff goes up.
 Processes are rigid, making it more difficult to remain agile and flexible.